Majjhima Nikāya 131

 tattha tattha vipassati;

-are clearly seen in every case.
+you clearly discern in every case.

 Asaṁhīraṁ asaṅkuppaṁ,